 My supervisory style is collaborative.
 I see our relationship as more than me just sharing expertise, but one of helping you create your own personal style, reflect on areas of growth, and enhance your skills.
 I have experience with helping other professionals work through their burnout and break away from that damn imposter syndrome.

-If you are and LCASA, CSAC or an LPCA looking for good quality supervision, give me a call and let’s see if we are a good fit!
+If you are an LCASA, CSAC or an LCMHCA looking for good quality supervision, give me a call and let’s see if we are a good fit!